ClementTsang/bottom/README.md

 - [Customizable behaviour](https://clementtsang.github.io/bottom/nightly/configuration/command-line-flags/) that can be controlled with command-line flags or a config file, such as:

-  - Custom and pre-built colour themes
+  - Custom and built-in colour themes
-  - Changing the default behaviour of some widgets
+  - Customizing widget behaviour
   - Changing the layout of widgets
-  - Filtering out entries in disk and temperature widgets
+  - Filtering out entries in some widgets

 - Some other nice stuff, like: